GasLom/BRaiNN-bioacoustics/README.md

 Catto, C., Coyte, A., Agate, J., Langton, S., 2003.
 Bats as Indicators of Environmental Quality R&D Technical Report E1-129/TR.
 Technical Report ISBN: 1 844 32251 3.
 Environment Agency.
 Rio House, Waterside Drive, Aztec West, Almondsbury Bristol BS32 4UD.
 N.B.
 This document was produced under R&D Project E1-129 by the Bat Conservation Trust.

 Russ, J., 2021.
 Bat calls of Britain and Europe.
 Bat Biology and Conservation, Pelagic Publishing, Exeter, England.

+## Acknowledgements:

+The authors would like to thank the [OpenBright Foundation](https://openbright.org.uk/) and trustee Elizabeth Molyneux for their support and funding, and the [University of Wolverhampton](https://www.wlv.ac.uk/) for the Invest to Grow PhD Studentship funding.
+Finally, thanks also go to Catherine Povey ([Just Mammals Ltd](https://www.justmammals.co.uk/)) for her expertise and useful discussions.
 -->

 <div align="center">